Emergency Mobile Alert

 If you feel a strong earthquake that makes it hard to stand up or a weak rolling earthquake that lasts a minute or more, see a sudden rise or fall in sea level, hear loud or unusual noises from the sea, don’t wait for an official warning.
 Go immediately to the nearest high ground or as far inland as you can, taking the route quickest for you.

-On 5 September, Auckland Council’s Civil Defence and Emergency Management Committee agreed to decommission the aging and compromised Meerkat tsunami siren network.
+On 5 September 2023, Auckland Council’s Civil Defence and Emergency Management Committee voted to decommission the aging and compromised Meerkat tsunami siren network.
+This decision took effect from 1 December 2023.

 The decommissioning relates to the older siren network, and not the two sirens installed in Ōrewa in 2020, which will remain.